 The Citi Premier Card is another solid option for grocery store spending as it earns 3x Citi ThankYou points for every dollar spent at grocery stores, restaurants, gas stations, and on-air travel and hotels.

-You’ll also earn 60,000 Citi ThankYou points after spending $4,000 on the card in the 3 months of card membership, and the card’s $95 annual fee is waived for the first year.
+For a limited time, you’ll also earn 80,000 Citi ThankYou points after spending $4,000 on the card in the first three months of card membership.
+It’s the biggest offer we have ever seen on this card.

 Click Here to learn more about the Citi Premier Card.